-- A whistling, Hissing or roaring sounds coming from a gas appliance.
+- A whistling, Hissing, or roaring sound coming from a gas appliance.

 What is That Old Musty Smell?

-Winter has arrived and you turn on your furnace for the first time since last year only to notice a smell reminiscent of a musty basement.
+Winter has arrived, and you turn on your furnace for the first time since last year, only to notice a smell reminiscent of a musty basement.
 This is particularly common in older homes.
-A musty odor can be caused by dirt and debris that has accumulated in your gas appliance and in the air ducts.
+A musty odor can be caused by dirt and debris that has accumulated in your gas appliance and the air ducts.

 You can resolve this by changing the air filter of your unit.
 If you live in an older house, leaky pipes, high humidity, or even a damaged roof can emit this offensive smell.
 Additionally, exposed ground in the crawlspace can build up moisture over the year resulting in mold growth behind the walls where you can’t see it.
 This will cause your entire home to smell like mildew.

 If you notice a sharp smell of ozone or burning diesel inside your home, check your heating system.
 Sometimes the bearings in your appliance will force the motor in the blower to bind, which forces the furnace to pull more electricity to push through.